kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/docs/02-compute-resources.md

     > The connection to the server localhost:8080 was refused - did you specify the right host or port?

     which is fine, since we haven't installed kubernetes yet.

+## Deleting the cluster

+If using KodeKloud playground, this isn't strictly necessary as resources will be deleted when the playground ends.

+If you are using your own account, this is *crucial* as you will be billed for the resources created until you delete them - unless of course you want to keep it around and pay.
+Recall that this is *not* a production hardened installation and could pose a security risk to your account if you leave it lying around.

+To delete

+1. Return to the CloudShell terminal
+1. In the same directory where you ran `terraform apply`, run

+    ```
+    terraform destroy -auto-approve
+    ```

 ## Notes on the terraform code